Completed

 Building an evidence-based understanding of the links between multilateralism and democracy

-The Kofi Annan Foundation and Albert Hirschman Centre on Democracy are organising a series of discussions to examine the role of democratic principles, processes, and practices in responding to emerging global challenges.
+The Kofi Annan Foundation and Albert Hirschman Centre on Democracy organised a series of discussions to examine the role of democratic principles, processes, and practices in responding to emerging global challenges.

-Multilateral action and international cooperation and dialogue are hampered by growing polarization, assertive nationalist agendas, and strong ideological divides, which are particularly marked around issues of democracy.
-How do we address the fraying link between democracy and the multilateral system, and how do answers to this question vary according to the global challenges at stake?
+Multilateral action, international cooperation, and dialogue are hampered by growing polarisation, assertive nationalist agendas, and deep ideological divides, particularly around issues of democracy.
+How do we address the fraying link between democracy and the multilateral system, and how do the answers to this question vary with the global challenges at stake?

 “I remain a committed believer in the value of democracy as a catalyst for better governance, greater security, and human development.”